rabbitmq/erlang-rpm/README.md

 This package intentionally **does not include OpenSSL**/libcrypto.
 It must be provisioned separately.
 Recent Erlang versions require a modern OpenSSL version, currently this means `1.1.x` or later.

-## Supported RHEL and CentOS Versions
+## Supported RHEL, CentOS and Fedora Versions

 Please note the **implicit OpenSSL/libcrypto dependency** section above.

  * RHEL or CentOS 8
  * RHEL or CentOS 7

+The CentOS 8 version of the package usually works as expected on modern Fedora releases.

 ## Release Artifacts